jkunze/n2t-eggnog/t/n2t/e/about.rst

 of identifier it is.

-The primary audience for N2T services is the global community of people engaged in reseach, academic, and cultural heritage endeavors.
+The primary audience for N2T services is the global community of people engaged in research, academic, and cultural heritage endeavors.
 Together with our primary partner, EZID_, we work with national and university libraries, academic and society publishers, natural history and art museums, as well as companies and funders that support education and